 Spill, Prevention, Control and Countermeasures (SPCC) Plan

-EHS has prepared an plan to deal with campus oil spills, as required by regulations of the federal government.
-This plan is commonly referred to as a Spill, Prevention, Control and Countermeasures Plan or SPCC, for short.
-If you want information about Chemical and Biological Spills please visit our web page on Chemical and Biological Spills.
+EHS has prepared a plan to deal with campus oil spills, as required by regulations of the federal government.
+This plan is commonly referred to as a Spill, Prevention, Control and Countermeasures Plan, or SPCC for short.
+If you want information about Chemical and Biological Spills, please visit our web page on Chemical and Biological Spills.

 Under the Clean Water Act, the definition of oil includes oil of any kind and any form, such as petroleum and non-petroleum oils (crude oil, refined petroleum products, gasoline, diesel, jet fuel, kerosene, edible and non-edible animal and vegetable oil, mineral oil, and other non-petroleum oils).

-A release event is described as a discharge of oil in harmful quantities that violate applicable water quality standards; caused a film, sheen, or discoloration of the water surface; or cause a sludge or emulsion deposit beneath the water surface.
+A release event is described as a discharge of oil in harmful quantities that: violates applicable water quality standards; caused a film, sheen, or discoloration of the water surface; or cause a sludge or emulsion deposit beneath the water surface.